 - 5. If using the Combined-Probe Cocktail Method (CPC), NC, LRC and HRC are tested in triplicate with the Combined-Probe Cocktail in the same microplate.
 Use wells A1, B1 and C1 for the NC and wells D1, E1, F1, G1, H1 and A2 for LRC and HRC, respectively.
 Use wells B2 for QC1-LR and C2 for QC2-HR.
 The first specimen will be in well D2. - 6.
-If using the Two-Probe Method, NC and LRC are tested in triplicate with Low-Risk HPV Probe Cocktail on the left side of the microplate, and NC and HRC are tested in triplicate with High-Risk HPV Probe Cocktail starting in column 7 on the right side of the microplate.
-Digene assay analysis software determines the Calibrator and Quality Control positions in the microplate.
-See the applicable Digene assay analysis software user guide for proper Calibrator/Quality Control/specimen setup in the software.
+If using the Two-Probe Method, NC and LRC are tested in triplicate with Low-Risk HPV Probe Cocktail on the left side of the microplate, and NC and HRC are tested in triplicate with High-Risk HPV Probe Cocktail starting in column 7 on the right side of the microplate. digene assay analysis software determines the Calibrator and Quality Control positions in the microplate.
+See the applicable digene assay analysis software User Manual for proper Calibrator/Quality Control/specimen setup in the software.
 Alternately two separate microplates can be used for Calibrators, Controls, and specimens tested with Low-Risk and High-Risk HPV Probe.
-NC and LRC are tested in triplicate with Low-Risk HPV Probe Cocktail in one microplate, and NC and HRC are tested in triplicate with Low-Risk HPV Probe Cocktail in one microplate, and NC and HRC are tested in triplicate with Low-Risk HPV Probe Cocktail in one microplate, and NC and HRC are tested in triplicate with Government.
+NC and LRC are tested in triplicate with Low-Risk HPV Probe Cocktail in one microplate, and NC and HRC are tested in triplicate with High-Risk HPV Probe Cocktail in a second microplate.
 Use wells A1, B1, and C1 for the NC and wells D1, E1, and F1 for LRC or HRC, respectively.
-Use wells G1 and H1 for the QC1-LR and QC2-HR, respectively, for each plate. - 7.
-Specimens may be tested once using the Combined-Probe Cocktail method or twice, once each with Low-Risk HPV Probe Cocktail and High-Risk HPV Probe Cocktail using the Two-Probe method.
+Use wells G1 and H1 for the QC1-LR and QC2-HR, respectively, for each plate. - Specimens may be tested once using the Combined-Probe Cocktail method or twice, once each with Low-Risk HPV Probe Cocktail and High-Risk HPV Probe Cocktail using the Two-Probe method.